Registration for the current session is now closed. Thanks for your interest!

-In these workshop groups, participants will not only be able to gain training and advice from professionals working in the field, but will also be able to engage in important dialogues about shared experiences with their fellow participants, offering encouragement and constructive feedback about ideas while communing in this virtual space together.
+In these workshop groups, participants will not only be able to gain training and advice from professionals working in the field, but will also be able to engage in important dialogues about lived experiences with their mentors and other peers, offering encouragement and constructive feedback about their ideas while connecting in this virtual space together.

 As a participant in the Virtual Monologue Fest, you’ll: